jlburky/linux-config/README.md

   Cinnamon desktop environment.
 * `configurations/qtile-default-config.py` - default Qtile configuration
   primarily provided for reference.
+* `configurations/qtile-venv.desktop` - system Qtile desktop entry to enter Qtile locally from a workstation versus a remote desktop session. primarily provided for reference.
 * `configurations/Xdefaults.template` - used to create the `.Xdefaults` under
   `stow/rxvt` setting the path to the location of `urxvt-vim-scrollback`.
 * `configurations/xession.cinnamon` - configuration for Cinnamon to start using